-But it can be difficult to get motivated to save, or find the extra money to save, when you’ve got other expenses.
+But it can be difficult to get motivated to save, or find the extra money when you’ve got other expenses.
 Here are just a handful of my favorite ways (some obvious, some not so obvious) to quickly build up your savings account in the next twelve months.

 8 Ways to Quickly Build Up Your Savings Account

 Cable costs are ridiculously expensive these days and, despite massive competition from on-demand streaming, don’t seem to be getting any lower.
 Cutting your cable and opting for a subscription service is a great way to save money each month.
 Then take those savings and automatically direct them into your savings account for a $50-$70 monthly savings boost.

 Ya'll know I have always been a huge fan of having a side hustle, and using the side income to increase your savings is a quick and easy way to pump up the balance.
 I love this method because it feels like you’re making progress quickly and gets you in the habit of setting money aside from each paycheck.

 Pssst* – Due to popular demand, here are some of the other survey sites I like to recommend to readers.
 Great way to make some quick “side hustle” cash.

 I’ve learned the hard way that having all your money in one place can lead to dangerous habits.
 Your savings account should not be a backup to your checking account, and moving money too frequently can lead to fees and low balances.
 I’ve found that online banks typically offer higher interest rates, and having my savings somewhere where I can’t move the money over instantly in just a few swipes helps me avoid dipping into it.

 Ooh, this is a fun one.
 I LOVE money challenges.
 They’re a great way to change your lifestyle for a short time which leads to increased savings and (hopefully) better habits.
 When trying to aggressively save, doing a no-spend challenge can help you meet your savings goals faster.

 Set Up Automatic Transfers